SeanShubin/documentation/maintainability/maintainability.md

 ## Goal
+- code should not continually become harder to maintain

+## Tactic
-- make incremental progress on solving certain types of problems
+- make incremental progress on maintainability related problems

 ### type of problem
 - makes code harder to maintain